 For a comprehensive list of the many conditions CBD may help and the current state of research, we recommend visiting Project CBD.

 As with all successful commercial ventures, CBD has been subject to counterfeiting and mislabeling.
-This is, in part, why we have researched our vendors so thoroughly (including verifying their third party lab results).
+This is, in part, why we have researched and formulated our products so thoroughly (including obtaining comprehensive third party lab testing).

 The most common methods for using CBD are:

 Topical – on the skin.
 With this method, the CBD product acts on the tissues, but it does not enter the bloodstream.
 These are great for local, more superficial relief.
-Wildflower Sticks and Blue Lotus Salves are topicals.
+Blue Lotus Botanicals Salves are topicals.
 Results can typically be felt almost immediately and last for several hours.

 Transdermal – through the skin into the bloodstream to reach more distant parts of the body.
-Myaderm is a pharmacist formulated transdermal carried by Blue Lotus Wellness and CBD Boutique.
 Results are typically felt almost immediately.

 Oral/Sublingual – under the tongue.
-All of our oils are designed to be absorbed through the mucus membranes in the mouth.
+All of our Blue Lotus Botanicals CBD oils are designed to be absorbed through the mucus membranes in the mouth followed by absorption through the digestive system.
 Hold the oil under your tongue for 30 seconds – 2 minutes before swallowing for best absorption.
-Results are typically felt within 10-20 minutes.
+Results are typically felt within 10-20 minutes and last 4-6 hours.

 Oral/Edible - Capsules & edibles are designed for absorption through the digestive system.
 Results are typically felt within an hour and last 4-6 hours.